 Most of these machines sell food and beverage products, including sodas, coffee, snacks and candy.
 (56% of vending machine sales were for cold drinks, including soft drinks, juices, etc.)

-But, there are also vending machines for items such as gumballs, stickers, toys, novelties, pizza, cupcakes, office supplies and a whole lot more.
+But, there are also machines for items such as gumballs, stickers, toys, novelties, pizza, cupcakes, office supplies and a whole lot more.

 At places like airports, for instance, these machines often sell tech accessories and travel essentials like neck pillows, blankets and eye masks.
 Laundry rooms in residential buildings often have machines with detergent and fabric softener.